 God connects the dots and we should always listen carefully to opportunities that arise or invitations that are offered.
 So last Autumn I was invited to take part in a Writer’s and Artist’s Retreat in San Francisco to take place in June.
 I hesitated because, after my stroke a few years ago, I’m slowing down.
 I don’t like traveling and like staying home more and more.
 Nevertheless, I have a policy of at least entertaining an invitation–finding out more about it and considering it.
-Maggie Gallagher–the director of the Benedict XVI Institute was organizing the retreat and she twisted my are–and encouraged me to finish writing the stage play I had in gestation so it could be premiered at the retreat.
+Maggie Gallagher–the director of the Benedict XVI Institute was organizing the retreat and she twisted my arm–and encouraged me to finish writing the stage play I had in gestation so it could be premiered at the retreat.

 So I was on board for a trip from South Carolina to California–not a trip I thought I’d enjoy.
 But a short time later I had an invitation from the Knights of Malta in California to take part in a retreat with them in mid-July.
 I was already going to be on the West Coast mid-June, but there was a month in between the two events.

 About the same time I received a book to review: Priest and Beggar–the story of Ven Al Schwartz I had not heard of Al Schwartz before so it was a joy and challenge to read about his heroic life.
-Fr Al died of Lou Gehrig’s disease and a week or so after reading his story a parishioner met with me with the news that he had been diagnosed with ALS>
+Fr Al died of Lou Gehrig’s disease and a week or so after reading his story a parishioner met with me with the news that he had been diagnosed with ALS.

 Another dot had been connected.
 Fr Al’s courageous story was a help to me and to my parishioners.
 Soon after reading about Fr Al a friend from Florida emailed asking me to accompany a pilgrimage to Mexico City to Our Lady of Guadalupe and Girlstown in Chalco–one of the boarding schools run by the Sisters of Mary–the religious order Fr Al established.
 I hesitated.
 I don’t like travel.
 Mexico is not on my bucket list…so I declined.
 Then I remembered that I was going to be on the West Coast anyway.
 The dates for the pilgrimage fit neatly in between the two retreats and allowed a few days of vacation in between.